-Each parent receives a copy of the Hall County Code of Conduct and Discipline Procedures brochure as part of this Handbook.
-This section explains in detail the expectations for behavior and the consequences for violating these expectations.
+Each parent receives a copy of the Hall County Code of Conduct and Discipline Procedures at student orientation.
+This explains in detail the expectations for behavior and the consequences for violating these expectations.
 You may also find a full copy of the Hall County Code of Conduct on the school system web site (www.hallco.org).